xiangx7805/Learning-Notes/An Introduction to Neural Networks.md

 If we do this for every weight and bias in the network, the loss will slowly decrease and our network will improve.

-Our training process will look like this:
+:triangular_flag_on_post:Our training process will look like this:

 1. Choose **one** sample from our dataset.
 This is what makes it **stochastic gradient descent** - we only operate on one sample at a time.
 2. Calculate all the partial derivatives of loss with respect to weights or biases(e.g.![equation](https://latex.codecogs.com/svg.latex?%5Cinline%20%5Cdpi%7B100%7D%20%5Cfn_cm%20%5Clarge%20%5Cfrac%7B%5Cpartial%20L%7D%7B%5Cpartial%20w_1%7D),![equation](https://latex.codecogs.com/svg.latex?%5Cinline%20%5Cdpi%7B100%7D%20%5Cfn_cm%20%5Clarge%20%5Cfrac%7B%5Cpartial%20L%7D%7B%5Cpartial%20w_2%7D),etc)